punchplatform/kooker/README.md

 punchline-with-resource-example-17fa0f2c968f88fe-6d5ccd67cb695z   1/1     Running   0          2m37s
 ```

-> :info: try without the artifact loaded into the artifact server, you will notice your punchline stays in error condition.
+> :information_source: try without the artifact loaded into the artifact server, you will notice your punchline stays in error condition.

 ## Tooltips